renoust/talipot/doc/user/workspace.rst

 * *I have changed the edge color but nothing happens, what is the problem?*

-  Tulip provides an option to colorize the edges using an interpolation.
+  Talipot provides an option to colorize the edges using an interpolation.
 When this option is selected, the edge color is set to match its in and out nodes colors.
 You can activate/deactivate this option by clicking on |icon_wsm_edge_color_interpol_en| in the quick access bar (see :ref:`workspace_diagram_main`) or by checking/unchecking the option in the Scene Rendering Settings (see :ref:`workspace_diagram_scene`).

 * *I do not like the selection color or the default node color, any suggestion ?*

   The selection and default color can be customized in the *Preferences* window.
 To open it, go through the *Edit* menu and the *Preferences* element.
 More information in :ref:`preferences`.

 .. _workspace_spreadsheet: